Tom Astley – Lead Physiotherapist

 Since graduating in 2008, Tom has worked in both the NHS and private setting specialising the field of musculoskeletal physiotherapy treating various acute and chronic conditions using a combination of exercise rehabilitation, manual therapy, and soft tissue therapy.

 Tom’s work in the field of musculoskeletal medicine has given him a vast experience in treating a variety of conditions which has lead him to be selected for writing articles in both national and international blog websites including Outside Times Magazine, Sports Tape UK, & Total Women’s Cycling Magazine.

-Outside of work, Tom enjoys staying fit and healthy by attending the gym, partaking in football tournaments and road cycling with friends.
+Outside of work, Tom enjoys staying fit and healthy by attending the gym, partaking in football tournaments, completing road cycling challenges and playing golf with friends.
 The interests he holds outside of work drive him to help other achieve their goals.
-In rehabilitation, setting goals and achieving them is a crucial component to succeeding.

 Paddy Connolly -Physiotherapist